Maintenance Tips and Preventive Measures to Stave Off Plumbing Emergencies

 - If your sump pump doesn’t have emergency battery backup in the event of a power interruption, ask your plumber about having this important option installed.

-For more information about preventing plumbing emergencies in the Chicago area, contact Black Diamond Plumbing & Mechanical.
+For more information about preventing plumbing emergencies, contact Black Diamond Plumbing & Mechanical.